jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 | Roundabout mandatory 	| Roundabout mandatory      					|   Yes    |

 The model was able to correctly guess 7 of the 8 traffic signs, which gives an accuracy of 87.5%.
 Only the first image was misclassified.
-As I mentioned, it is not really a German sign, so I guess the model depends a lot on the shape of the sign board (round vs. sqaure makes big differnece).
+As I mentioned, it is not really a German sign, so I guess the model depends a lot on the shape of the sign board (round vs. square makes a big difference).

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.